agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 ***********************

 The first step of the testing procedure was to prepare mapping between input datasets (in BAM, ADAM and BED formats)  and their corresponding dataframe/table abstraction.
-In case of alignment file our custom data source has been used, for a BED file Spark's builtin dedicate for CSV data access.
+In case of alignment file our custom data source has been used, for a BED file Spark's builtin dedicated for CSV data access.